 Can you see how soft and fluffy these cupcakes are?
-Cake flour also helps with this, so use it if you can.
-If you must you can use all purpose flour.
-I found cake flour in the bulk section in my local grocery store, but most stores should carry it.
+Cake flour also helps, so use it if you can.
+If you don’t have cake flour, you can use all purpose flour.

-For the frosting, I went with my Vegan Vanilla Frosting, made with earth balance vegan butter and powdered sugar.
+For the frosting, make a batch of my Vegan Vanilla Frosting, made with vegan butter and powdered sugar.
 There are sprinkles in the batter that kind of melt into the cupcakes, and more sprinkles on top.
-SOOOOO fun!